The Washington State COVID-19 - reopening phases

 - Methods for the Roadmap to Recovery (PDF)

 - Roadmap to Recovery metrics, January 8, 2021 to February 21, 2021 (XSLX) - last updated 2/16/2021

 - Roadmap to Recovery Metrics before January 8, 2021 (XSLX)

 COVID-19 Risk Assessment Dashboard

 The data in the previous COVID-19 Risk Assessment Dashboard will continue to be updated Monday-Friday.
 Current phases are shown in the map at the top of this page.

 Dependent on the measure, data may be available at a county or regional level.
 When choosing a particular filter, that value will apply as you move from measure to measure.
 Change your view by clicking the menu on the left.

-Thursday, May 13, 2021: Total case counts may include up to 300 duplicates.
-Negative test results data from November 21–30, 2020, are incomplete.
-Thus, negative test results and percent positivity (Testing Capacity tab) for that period, and case counts should be interpreted with caution.
+Monday, June 14, 2021: Negative test results data from November 21-30, 2020, are incomplete.
+Thus, negative test results and percent positivity (Testing Capacity tab) for that period should be interpreted with caution.
 Otherwise, the incomplete time frames presented in the dashboard are correct and up to date.
-The COVID-19 Disease Activity tab is the most accurate representation of COVID activity and is updated daily as new cases are identified and duplicates are resolved.
+The COVID-19 Disease Activity tab is the most accurate representation of COVID-19 activity and is updated daily as new cases are identified.